GabeScott/standard-works-vault/General Conference/1995 April - “Watchmen on the Tower”.md

 What a magnificent attitude!
 They no longer had the assignment, but they kept the Christian interest.
 What an extraordinary bond was established.
 Almost twenty-three years have passed since then.
 Many other home teacher companions have succeeded those first ones.
 Their names, with few exceptions, are vaguely remembered, but the names and images of those first servants are forever in our memories since they served as true shepherds.

-“The most worthy calling in life ... is that in which man can serve best his fellow man,” taught President David O. McKay (Instructor, Mar.
+“The most worthy calling in life … is that in which man can serve best his fellow man,” taught President David O. McKay (*Instructor,* Mar.
 1961, pp. 73–74).

 Those brothers were, in fact, guardians, keepers, and very supportive.
 It is also worth mentioning that they fulfilled their stewardship with happy countenances, which reflected a happy state of spirit.

 It seemed as if it were an honor and a privilege for them to serve so.
 They seemed to understand the duties of the eldest and youngest alike, as it was taught by the Apostle Peter:

-“Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind” (1 Pet.
-5:2).
+“Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind” ([[1 Peter 5.2|1 Pet.
+5:2]]).

 The example of those dedicated brothers served as the foundation for the future conduct of a new priesthood holder.
 As I recall these experiences, myself being a home teacher now, I have a pattern very close to the model of Jesus Christ to follow.